obenkenobi/cypher-log/README.md

 `cmd` directory, you will see more subdirectories each representing a different microservice.
 For example the subdirectory *userservice* represents a microservice.
 #### Environment Variables
-*Todo: Write about how environment variables files work in the Go microservices context* Before you even run your Go project, you need to set your environment variables.
+Before you even run your Go project, you need to set your environment variables.
 You will see an env file with the name `sample.env` and env files in the format `sample.${subdirectory of cmd directoryu}.env`.
 Copy each of the file, removing the